 I am a blogger with 16 years of fashion retail experience and 10 years working with luxury brands.
 I am a public speaker, write poetry and an avid music lover.

 On December 26, 2009 I came down with a condition called Rhabdomyolysis triggered by a bout with the flu that nearly killed me.
 For about a month and a half I was hooked up to I.V.’s as the doctors raced to keep my organs from shutting down.
 After month and months of physical therapy I’m slowly recovering.
 Day by day I’m regaining my strength.
 It was then that I decided to create this blog as a daily meditation on what I was thinking about as I was lying in the hospital bed.
 I had always been occupied with helping others look good physically, picking out outfits, suits, shirts, ties, etc. I worked long hours working to help others to build an “image.”
 I involved myself in ministry work, helping people change their motive and behaviours to better themselves, but what about mine?
 I mean, really I felt that I needed to step back and look at the person that I was on the INSIDE.
 When you’re in the image and fashion business sometimes you can get so caught up in “what it looks like” that you begin to hide behind that façade.
 So I created the transformed male as a reminder to myself to always look past the fancy clothes, the etiquette manuals and go deeper and weed out any parts of my personality that were not authentic.
 Motive and Intent is more important than the action achieved from the act itself.
 Truly knowing the real reasons we do things will give us pause to make sure that we are always being authentic.
 Thus, true transformations will be made to benefit ourselves as men, husbands, fathers, and leaders.
-This journey is for me, but you are welcome to walk along and observe a transforming male.
+This journey is for me, but you are welcome to walk along and see a transforming male.
 Most importantly and hopefully, you will leave here with a sense of hope that chivalrous & genteel behavior are not archaic ideologies, but a realistic aspiration.